oddmouse/partymode-xbmc/README.md

 ###Features

 - One-button music or music video party mode.
-- A mobile friendly, responsive design.
-- Switch between multiple XMBC installations.
+- Switch between multiple XMBC hosts.
 - Autocomplete library searching.
 - Artwork provided by last.fm and TMDb.
-- Runs on any web browser that supports WebSockets.
+- Mobile friendly design with support for all modern browsers.
+- Compatible with XBMC versions 12.0 “Frodo” and above.

 ##Screenshots